1–2 spots available for Q2 · Claim yours

-If you are looking for a senior Laravel developer in 2026, you are up against a market where rates range from $35 per hour to $250 per hour for people who, on paper, do the same job.
+To hire a senior Laravel developer in 2026 is to walk into a market where rates run from $35 to $250 per hour for people who, on paper, do the same job.
 I have spent 16 years writing Laravel and auditing other people's Laravel codebases.
-I have also hired, replaced, and rescued more Laravel teams than I can count.
-This guide is what I wish every founder knew before posting the job.
+I have hired, replaced, and rescued more Laravel teams than I care to count.
+This guide is what I wish every founder knew before posting the role.

 TL;DR

-- Freelance makes sense for scoped projects.
-Agency makes sense when you need a team.
-Fractional CTO makes sense when you need senior judgement without a full-time hire.
+• Freelance fits scoped projects.
+Agencies fit when you need a team.
+Fractional CTO fits when you need senior judgement without a full-time hire.

 Why Laravel hiring is its own problem

-Laravel looks approachable, which is both why it is popular and why it is hard to hire for.
+Laravel looks approachable, which is exactly why it is popular and exactly why it is hard to hire for.
 The framework is forgiving.
-You can write a messy controller, call a model directly from a view, ignore the queue, skip validation, and Laravel will still serve the request.
-That is great for prototyping and terrible for hiring signal.
+You can write a messy controller, call a model directly from a view, ignore the queue, skip validation, and Laravel still serves the request.
+Great for prototyping.
+Terrible for hiring signal.

 Junior developers pass Laravel tutorials.
 Senior developers know when not to use Eloquent, when a job should be synchronous, when a service class is worth the extra file, and when to reach past Laravel to solve a problem properly.
-Telling the two apart from a resume is almost impossible, which is why vetting matters more than sourcing.
+Telling the two apart from a resume is almost impossible.
+Vetting matters more than sourcing.

 Senior Laravel rates in 2026